Criteria for OPCAT COVID-19 Inspections

 - Ability to be “physically distant” from people, in line with Ministry of Health guidelines.

-- Access to fresh air, drinking water and nutritious meals.
+- Access to fresh air, beverages, and nutritious meals.

 - Appropriate amount of time out of the room in which they sleep.